 Introducing a girlfriend (& child) to the family

 It was time for the obligatory “meet the parents”.
-This was quite nerve racking for Natalie as it was for me when I met Natalie’s parents.
-But, add a child into the mix and there’s a lot of thoughts that will go through your head such as acceptance, “my daughter isn’t their granddaughter, how will they react”.
+This was quite nerve-racking for Natalie as it was for me when I met Natalie’s parents.
+But, add a child into the mix and there are a lot of thoughts that will go through your head such as acceptance, “my daughter isn’t their granddaughter, how will they react”.
 My family welcomed Natalie and Chloe with open arms.
 To Chloe, this was just an adventure and going to see someone else, so didn’t mean much to her at the time.

 The big question

-Thats a big question if your a 5 year old.
+That’s a big question if you’re a 5-year-old.
 Did she really understand what she was asking?
 I responded with the only thing I could in that situation.
 “I’d love to be your daddy, but we need to see if mummy wants me to be your daddy too”.
 Promptly after that, Order 14 was shouted, bag grabbed, in the car home Chloe asks “do you think mummy will say yes?”.
 I’m thinking I hope she does, because not only did I love Natalie, I started to love Chloe as my own.
-After a discussion with Natalie, her family and my family, it was a unanimous decision that I should be Chloe’s Dad, as long as it is what Chloe 100% wanted.
+After a discussion with Natalie, her family, and my family, it was a unanimous decision that I should be Chloe’s Dad, as long as it is what Chloe 100% wanted.

 The adoption process

-After all of our initial discussions we contacted Middlesbrough Council’s adoption service.
-Our case was slightly different to others, as we weren’t looking to adopt through an adoption panel, so the process was slightly shorter.
+After all of our initial discussions, we contacted Middlesbrough Council’s adoption service.
+Our case was slightly different from others, as we weren’t looking to adopt through an adoption panel, so the process was slightly shorter.

-We were introduced to our case workers, who I must admit were fantastic.
-In our case it was a lot about why I wanted to adopt and what I could offer Chloe as a parent long term.
+We were introduced to our caseworkers, who I must admit were fantastic.
+In our case, it was a lot about why I wanted to adopt and what I could offer Chloe as a parent long-term.
 They ask a lot of questions, so if you’re considering adopting, be prepared to be interrogated.
-They will look into your background, your career, your families background, criminal records (if you have any) and so on.
+They will look into your background, your career, your family’s background, criminal records (if you have any), and so on.
 You don’t have to be squeaky clean, but you do have to be suitable.